kokizzu/lexid/README.md

 }
 ```

-## Example generated id
+## Example generated ID

-this shows minimum length and length after 10 million generated id with specific configuration (7-15 characters for `ID`, 10-20 characters for `NanoID`)
+this shows minimum length and length after 1-10 million generated ID with specific configuration (7-15 characters for `ID`, 10-20 characters for `NanoID`)

 ```
 ID